agronomru/ACNH-BCATs/README.md

    ![bcat-menu](resources/bcat-injection/bcat-menu.png)
 7. Then select the BCAT that you have downloaded before and press **Y**-Button to restore it.
    ![bcat-restore](resources/bcat-injection/bcat-restore.png)
-8. Check again, that you're in BCAT section and restoring the right BCAT dump and press and hold **A** to confirm.
+8. Check again, that you're in BCAT section and restoring the right BCAT dump.
+Press **A** to confirm.
    ![bcat-restore-confirm](resources/bcat-injection/bcat-restore-confirm.png)
-10. As soon the "Confirm" dialog is gone, the injection is done.
+9. As soon the "Confirm" dialog is gone, the injection is done.
     Continue with the next step.

 ### 4. Sync time with switch-time homebrew